inflightsoftware/skills/docs/instructions.md

 If you cannot determine the framework, ask the user where their root HTML layout lives.

-### After adding the script
+## Step 3: Deploy the widget to staging

-Commit the change and tell the user to deploy to staging before proceeding:
+The widget script tag must be live on the staging environment before `inflight share` will work.
+Commit and push the change:

 ```bash
 git add .